Society for Hematology and Stem Cells

-Dr. Margaret Goodell of the Baylor College of Medicine's Center for Cell and Gene Therapy is the current president.
+The society has an official journal, Experimental Hematology.

 At the opening ceremony of the 30th annual meeting of ISEH, Emperor Akihito of Japan praised the "remarkable results obtained by the ISEH today in the treatment of radiation-related disorders", by contrast to the lack of any effective treatment for such disorders in 1945 when atomic bombs were dropped on Hiroshima and Nagasaki.

-The society has an official journal, Experimental Hematology, which has an impact factor of 2.907.